-The Group values the work in progress and finished goods inventory of its manufacturing segment at the cost of direct materials and labour plus attributable overheads and certain administrative costs based on normal levels of activity.
-When calculating overhead absorption rates, management considers the percentage of costs that are directly attributable to bringing inventory to its present location and condition, and estimated wastage based on historical experience and through knowledge of the business.
+The Group values the work in progress and finished goods inventory at the cost of direct materials and labour plus attributable overheads and certain administrative costs based on normal levels of activity.
+When calculating overhead absorption rates, management considers the percentage of costs that are directly attributable to bringing inventory to its present location and condition, and estimated wastage based on historical experience and through knowledge of the business..